abd2re/ib-notes-save/TOK idk.md

-Change blindness is **a phenomenon of visual perception that occurs when a stimulus undergoes a change without this being noticed by its observer**.
+Change blindness is a phenomenon of visual perception that occurs when a stimulus undergoes a change without this being noticed by its observer.
+Language helps us express observations (reports on sensory information), thoughts (conclusions and judgments based on observations or ideas), feelings, and needs.